OlegSmelov/omgrofl-interpreter/README.md

 ------------

-The interpreter parses the input source code and transforms it into an abstract syntax tree and then executes it.
-The syntax tree can be interpreted directly or JIT compilation into JVM bytecode can be used.
+The interpreter parses the input source code and transforms it into an abstract syntax tree.
+It then traverses the tree and runs each instruction.

 Getting started
 ---------------

-To compile, run these commands in the command line:
+To compile, run these commands on the command line:
 ```
 git clone https://github.com/OlegSmelov/omgrofl-interpreter.git
 cd omgrofl-interpreter